Constrained deformations of positive scalar curvature metrics: Introduction

 For the convenience of the reader, we list here some conventions and notational principles we shall adopt throughout this article: \begin{itemize} \item {the manifolds we deal with are always assumed to be smooth (i.~e. $C^{\infty}$), as are their boundaries (if any);} \item {diffemorphisms between manifolds are assumed to be smooth and we shall write $X_1\simeq X_2$ to mean that $X_1$ and $X_2$ are diffeomorphic;} \item {all metrics are Riemannian and smooth, and the space of metrics on a given (compact) manifold, and all subsets thereof, are endowed with the corresponding topology;} \item {given a Riemannian metric $g$ we let $d_g$ denote the corresponding distance, and by writing $B_r(p)$ we mean the metric ball of center $p$ and radius $r$;} \item {all submanifolds we deal with are embedded, and closed unless explicitly stated otherwise; in our applications they are always two-sided and orientable;} \item {we allow both ambient manifolds and submanifolds thereof to be disconnected; in particular this remark applies to reflexive manifolds, as per Definition \ref{def:Z2equiv};} \item {concerning the mean curvature, we adopt the following convention: the unit sphere in $\R^3$ has mean curvature equal to $2$; a domain is mean-convex if it has positive mean curvature, thus if an outward deformation with unit speed \emph{increases} area; we shall say that a manifold is \emph{weakly} mean-convex if it has non-negative mean curvature.} \end{itemize}

 \

 \textit{Acknowledgements:} The authors would like to thank Fernando Cod\'a Marques for his interest in this work and for various helpful conversations.
-We also wish to express our sincere gratitude to David Gabai, Pengzi Miao, Damin Wu and Boyu Zhang for several clarifications that have been very important at various stages of this project.
+We also wish to express our sincere gratitude to David Gabai, Pengzi Miao, Damin Wu and Boyu Zhang for several clarifications that have been very important at various stages of this project, and to the anonymous referees for carefully reading our manuscript and providing insightful remarks from which we greatly benefited.
 Furthermore, it is a pleasure for us to thank our advisor Richard Schoen for his constant support and invaluable guidance.

 A. C. is partly supported by the National Science Foundation (through grant DMS 1638352) and by the Giorgio and Elena Petronio Fellowship Fund.
 This project was developed at the Institute for Advanced Study during the special year \emph{Variational Methods in Geometry}: both authors would like to acknowledge the support of the IAS and the excellent working conditions.